 And the story continues...

 Before moving to the lodge, Hayden and Kya were searching for a property to buy in the Yamhill area.
-Hayden suggested they "go check out the lodge" so drove up to see if anything had changed.
-It hadn't, however, there was a FOR SALE sign up!!
+Hayden suggested they "go check out the lodge" so they drove up to see if anything had changed.
+It hadn't.
+However, there was a FOR SALE sign up!!
 Looking up the listing though, they quickly learned that it was WAY out of their ballpark.
-But they refused to give up at that.
+But they refused to give up.
 After touring the next day, and despite the condition of the place, Hayden and Kya were determined.
 They called one of the owners (who immediately replied "Hi Hayden!
-An how is your father doing?") and proceeded to attempt to convince her that they were the best people to pass the torch to.
-After months of negotiation, business planning, and proposed lease-to-own agreements, etc..., however, they hit a wall.
-They had to move out of the house they were renting bu June 30, 2014 as it was being torn down for a development.
-By the end of May they still hadn't finalized anything and Hayden and Kya then started searching for another home.
+And how is your father doing?") and proceeded to attempt to convince her that they were the best people to pass the torch to.
+However, after months of negotiations, business planning, and proposed lease-to-own agreements, they hit a wall.
+They had to move out of the house they were renting by June 30, 2014, as it was being torn down for a development.
+By the end of May, they still hadn't finalized anything and Hayden and Kya then started searching for another home.

-After a few weeks however, an idea came to mind.
-The owners had given the tenant 60 days notice on April 30, as part of the process of Hayden and Kya moving there.
-Sooooo they decided to ask if, depsite the lack of a long-term agreement, they could move there as renters.
-The owners happily agreed, but warned "you know it's not habitable, right?"!
+After a few weeks, however, an idea came to mind.
+The owners had given the tenants 60 days notice on April 30, as part of the process of Hayden and Kya moving there.
+Sooooo, they decided to ask if, despite the lack of a long-term agreement, they could move there as renters.
+The owners happily agreed, but warned, "you know it's not habitable, right?"!

 The winter was tough.
 The only heat in the entire lodge was a clunky old highly-inefficient wood stove in the great room.
 Hayden worked several months building a house at the coast, while Kya and the kids (Freya still a baby) camped out in the great room.
 Space heaters, blankets and hats were routine.
 And the hardest part for Kya was that there was nothing to work on (excpet finding the roof leaks) if they weren't staying!